Open-Hexagon/oh3ui/README.md

    4. Cursor shall be agnostic to any external factors such as UI scale.
 5. Elements can be masked which cuts off drawing and mouse interaction.
    1. Masking should work even if the cursor is translated.
-   2. To satisfy requirement 2, masking operations cannot take reservations.
-They must be called in order.
-      1. Doing this comes with a caveat though:
-         ```
-         Don't take a reservation that came before any newly made scissor operation.
-         This makes an element think it has the new scissor, but it will get drawn using the previous scissor which probably isn't what you want!

-         i.e. Don't do this:
-            make reservation 1
-            push scissor
-            take reservation 1

-         This is okay though:
-            make reservation 1
-            push scissor
-            ...
-            pop scissor
-            take reservation 1
-         ```

 6. Checking for clicking and keyboard should work for entire elements, even after they're created.
 For example, this should work as you'd expect:
    ```lua